ryansoh-42/interpretable-ML-T2DM/README.md

 │   ├── processed/             # Pre-processed datasets (ready for model training) │   └── results/               # Stored results from model training (ready for comparison) │
-├── models/                    # All built models in 04_model_training.ipynb are saved here for analysis in 05_interpretability.ipynb
+├── models/                    # All built models in 04_model_training.ipynb are saved here for analysis in the later notebooks
 │   ├── adaboost_model.pkl
 │   ├── decision_tree_model.pkl
 │   ├── k-nearest_neighbors_model.pkl